dancj/MMM-Hover/README.md

 This is a [MagicMirror](https://github.com/MichMich/MagicMirror) module to communicate with the
 [HoverLabs Hover](http://www.hoverlabs.co/products/hover/) (Unofficial).
 The Hover can detect a hand direction swiping in front of it (Up, Down, Left, Right) and taps on the board surface (Top, Left, Bottom, Top, Middle).

-Based on a JS adaptation of the original python library from HoverLabs, [linked here](https://github.com/NorthMcCormick/hover-nodejs/blob/master/Hover.js).
+Uses NPM package hover-nodejs, which is based on the original python library from HoverLabs, [linked here](https://github.com/NorthMcCormick/hover-nodejs/blob/master/Hover.js).

 ## Installation